dogecoinfoundation/foundation.dogecoin.com/content/trailmap/website.md

 ## When Moon?

-Expect to see a preview up in early Jan for community feedback and if all is well, a shiny new website shortly after.
+Expect to see a preview up in January for community feedback and if all is well, a shiny new website shortly after.
 Wow!

 </section>